Marketing a restaurant is difficult. Knowing what restaurant marketing tactics work best can make your job a little bit easier.

-Marketing a restaurant has always been difficult.
-With the ever-evolving introductions of new technologies, demographics, and various forms of outreach, restaurant owners have to stay on their toes to adopt and adapt to these changes.
-Before the digital world, it was easier for restaurant owners to differentiate themselves from their competitors.
-We now live in a world where all information regarding everyone and everything is available right in the palm of your hand, which makes it harder to stand out.
+With evolving technologies, demographics, and various forms of outreach, restaurant owners have to stay on their toes to adapt to these changes.
+Before the digital world, the process to differentiate your restaurant from competitors was simpler.
+We now live in a world where all information, about everyone and everything, is available in the palm of your hand.

-Despite the challenges, going digital has a quick return of investment for restaurant owners, and here are three ways you can begin reaping the benefits for your own restaurant today:
+Despite the challenges, going digital has a quick return of investment for restaurant owners.
+Here are three restaurant marketing tactics you can deploy today:

-Google My Business and local search are two of the best ways for customers to find a restaurant and information about a restaurant as soon as possible.
-According to the findings of xAd and Telmetrics, mobile search has a conversion rate of nearly 90 percent!
-Moreover, 64 percent of searchers with smartphones convert within an hour of their mobile search activity.
+Moreover, 64% of restaurant searchers with smartphones convert within an hour of their mobile search activity.
 Restaurant consumer activity is much more locally driven and far more urgent.
-By managing your restaurant’s business listing on Google, you are immediately making your information accessible to current and potentially new customers.
+By managing your restaurant’s listings on platforms like NetWaiter and Google, you immediately make your restaurant’s information accessible to customers.
 Getting started is as simple as…

-– Adding your Name, Address, and phone number,
+- Adding your restaurant name, address, and phone number

 - Uploading high-quality photos of your restaurant and menu items

-– Double-checking that your location is displayed correctly on Google Maps,
+- Double-checking that your location is displayed correctly on mapping sites

-2. Post Photos and Videos of your Restaurant – then Post Some More
+2. Post Photos Of Your Restaurant – Then Post Some More

 One of the best, quickest and easiest way to promote your restaurant is with high-quality, close-up food photos.
-Most restaurants already have their social media profiles set up on all channels: Facebook, Instagram, and Twitter.
-If your profile isn’t set up, now is the time to do so.
-Create a plan that will encourage customers to dine at your restaurant through visually and aesthetically-pleasing photos.
+Most restaurants already have their social media profiles set up on channels like Facebook, Instagram, and Twitter.
+If your profiles aren’t set up, now is the time to do it.
+Create a plan that will encourage customers to visit your restaurant by posting visually and aesthetically-pleasing photos.

-Modern Restaurant Management comes up with a great, short checklist of ideas to consider when posting:
+Modern Restaurant Management has a great, short checklist of ideas to consider when posting:

 - Mouth-watering shots of your menu items